Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan

 \section{Conclusion}

-The innovation of labor-saving technologies had taken place with the renewal of traditional extraction methodology in the coal mining sector in interwar Japan.
-These technology shocks induced the revision of labor regulations on the female miners, which led to the institutional change with respect to the females' local labor market in the coal mining area.
-In this study, I examine the impact of coal mines on the regional economy during historical industrialization in interwar Japan, and investigate how the institutional change influenced the impact.
+The innovation of labor-saving technologies occurred with the renewal of traditional extraction methodology in the coal mining sector during interwar Japan.
+These technology shocks induced the revision of labor regulations, leading to institutional change concerning the female mines.
+In this study, the impact of coal mines on the regional economy during historical industrialization in interwar Japan is examined to investigate how the institutional change was associated with the effect.

-In order to avoid potential selection bias, I utilize data on demographic, early-life health, and labor outcomes constructed using a set of official census-based statistics.
-I exploit the exogenous variation from the geological stratum to structurally identify the impacts of the coal mines on the regional economy.
-Several robustness checks confirm that my main results are not sensitive to the potential confounding factors and influential observations and to the use of alternative variation in the estimation.
+In order to avoid selection bias, a set of official census-based statistics was used.
+The exogenous variation from the geological stratum is exploited to structurally identify the impacts of the coal mines on the regional development.
+Several robustness checks confirm that the main results are not sensitive to the potential confounding factors, influential observations, and the use of alternative variation in the estimation.

-I find that the coal mines increased the local population and its magnitude is greater in the sample after the full enforcement of the revised labor regulations.
-Evidence from the analyses using the local demographics and labor supply indicates that the regulations may have forced female miners to exist from labor market and to form their families.
-Before the full enforcement of the regulation, the occupational hazards for female miners substantially increased the early-life mortality via the the biological mortality selection mechanism \textit{in utero}.
-This institutional change, however, further led to the improvements in the early-life mortality.
+It is found that the coal mines increased the local population, and the estimated magnitude is greater in the sample after the full enforcement of the revised labor regulations.
+Evidence from the analyses using the register-based vital statistics indicates that the regulations had indeed forced female miners to exit the labor market and form families.
+Before the full enforcement of the regulation, the occupational hazards for female miners increased the early-life mortality via the biological mortality selection mechanism \textit{in utero}.
+The institutional change, however, further led to improvements in early-life mortality.